LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 SearchColumn
 	The name of the column in the search layer(s) that holds the search reference.

+KeepSearchFeatures
+	A Yes/No attribute defining whether the feature used in the search should be kept as a GIS file.

+SearchSymbologyBase
+	The base name of the search layer symbology file (without the .lyr).
+Note the relevant extension (from `SearchLayerExtensions`_) will be added.
+This layer file is used to set the symbology for the saved feature.

 AggregateColumns
 	A list, delimited by semicolons, of the fields in the search layer that should be used to dissolve the buffer during processing.
 This attribute can be used in cases where the search sites are multi-part features which may create a number of overlapping buffers rather than one continuous one.